pebble/qemu/README.md

 ## QEMU Docs
 Read original the documentation in qemu-doc.html or on http://wiki.qemu.org

+## QEMU Modifications
+This emulator consists largely of new hardware device models; it includes only minor changes to existing QEMU functionality.

+The changes can be reviewed by running `git diff --diff-filter=M v1.5.0-backports`.

 ## License

 The following points clarify the QEMU license: